The New Leader Of France's National Front Questioned The Existence Of Nazi Gas Chambers

 "Nothing has been falsified.
 I confirm the words are as they were written down," she told BuzzFeed News by phone from Istanbul, where she works at the University of Galatasaray.

-Jalkh, Rachline, National Front vice-president Florian Philippot and the party’s press service did not return requests for comment.
+Jalkh, Rachline, National Front vice-president Florian Philippot, and the party's press service did not return requests for comment.

 This post was translated from French.